ishine/MaAI/README.md

 By using these classes, you can easily adapt the audio input method to your specific use case.

-For output, the `MaaiOutput` class is currently under development.
-At present, you can retrieve the processing results using the `get_result` method of the `Maai` class instance.
+For output, you can retrieve the processing results using the `get_result` method of the `Maai` class instance.
+The `MaaiOutput` class also supports several ways of visualization and also TCP communication.

+- Console Dynamic Output: `ConsoleBar` class 📊
+- TCP communication: `TCPReceiver` / `TCPTransmitter` classes 🌐

 For more details, please refer to the following README files:
 - [Input Readme](readme/input.md)